jordanate/depression-tweets-sentiment-analysis/README.md

 ## Modeling

-After doing some data cleaning, I performed an 75%-25% Train-Test Split on the data with indication of depression as the target variable and tweets as the predictor.
+After doing some data cleaning, I performed a 75%-25% Train-Test Split on the data with an indication of depression as the target variable and tweets as the predictor.
 Next, I created several classification models.

 Recall was the main metric used to determine the accuracy of my model due to the fact that I was interested in using the model to detect potential depression, and therefore, a false negative is more costly than a false positive.